cesc47/arxius/README.md

    docker run -p <port>:<port> image-predictor
    ```
 4. Access the service and upload images or ZIP files for year prediction.
-5. To build the front end, navigate to `datacio/image_predictor/gradio_relay_server` build the Docker image for:
+5. To build the front end, navigate to `datacio/image_predictor_2/gradio_relay_server` and build the Docker image:
    ```bash
    docker build -t gradio_service .
    ```